 Volume and weight capacity

 The first thing that you must look for is that the paddle board works for your size.
-According to the PaddleBoard.best tests, if the volume and weight capacity of this product don’t displace the right amount of water for someone your size, then you won’t be properly supported.
+If the volume and weight capacity of this product don’t displace the right amount of water for someone your size, then you won’t be properly supported.
 Therefore, the two specs that you must look for are the volume and weight capacity of the product.
 The volume of such an item is expressed in liters, the higher the volume is, the more weight the board is able to support.
 When it comes to weight capacity, you have to look at the spec sheet of the paddle board to see if it suits your weight.